Why does Tennessee Need to improve?

 How Tennessee compares to other states

-• In 2021, over two-thirds (71.7%) of all overdose deaths involved fentanyl, a 35.7% increase from 2020.
-Overdoses involving fentanyl (mixed with illicit drugs such as heroin, cocaine and methamphetamine) surpassed the number of overdoses involving prescription opioid pain relievers by over four times.
+In 2022, over two-thirds (73.1%) of all overdose deaths involved fentanyl, a 2.37% increase from 2021.
+Overdoses involving fentanyl (mixed with illicit drugs such as heroin, cocaine and methamphetamine) surpassed the number of overdoses involving prescription opioid pain relievers by over five times.

 Between January 1 and June 30, 2023, first responders in Nashville responded to 2,883 suspected drug overdoses, administering naloxone in 48% of those incidents.